echo-karriere/backend/README.md

 when running tests and a live development server.

 ## Running

+**NOTE:** On your first lauch you need to do `AZURE_RELOAD=on yarn start:dev` to fetch and populate the users and roles from Azure.
+You'll only need to run this the first time you clone this repository, or whenever the database is cleared.

 To run the application you can either start it with `yarn start:dev` or run it from your IDE.